 There are a number of sites and a museum located in Delphi.
 Tickets are €12 (€6 for children) and covers your entry to all sites.
 There are also several free admission days throughout the year – March 6th, April 18th, May 18th, the last weekend of September, October 28th and every first Sunday from November 1st to March 31st.
 Check the website for the latest opening times – the site and museum tends to open at 8 AM and shut at 8 PM, but this may change seasonally.

 Both locations are closed on certain days of the year (such as Christmas, Boxing Day, Easter Sunday etc.) so make sure you check the Ministry of Culture & Sports website if you’re planning on heading there on a major holiday.

 Sanctuary of Athena

 If you’re coming from Athens, this is (quite fittingly) the first site you will hit.
-This site is a few hundred meters away from the main archaeological site and contains the iconic Tholos (which you’ve probably seen on many a postcards), a circular building that was consists of about 20 columns.
-It’s probably one of the most popular places for tourists to take photos, and for good reason.
-There is a small platform as you walk down the hill to the site that serves as an excellent photo spot.
-When we were there, there was no ticket booth to enter the Sanctuary of Athena.
+This site is a few hundred meters away from the main archaeological site and contains the iconic Tholos of Delphi, one of the ancient structures of the Sanctuary of Athena Pronaia (which you’ve probably seen on many a postcards), a circular building that once consisted of about 20 columns.

 Once you have arrived at the main archaeological site, you can purchase your tickets and go straight in (hang on to your ticket).
 The path is mostly uphill and some sections are slippery, so be careful.
-As you ascend up the Sacred Way towards the Temple of Apollo, there are a number of notable monuments to see.
+As you ascend up the Sacred Way (the main road leading from the entrance) towards the Temple of Apollo, there are a number of notable monuments to see.